 TX-22

 The Supersonic Aviation Modernization Act directs the FAA to establish regulations allowing civil supersonic flight over the United States, provided that no sonic booms reach the ground.
-The bill also mandates the implementation of strict noise standards for supersonic aircraft during takeoff and landing, ensuring they remain consistent with current subsonic requirements.
-Additionally, it requires the FAA to create a framework for periodically updating these standards to incorporate future technological advancements.
+The bill also mandates the implementation of strict noise standards for takeoff and landing to ensure supersonic aircraft remain as quiet as current subsonic models.
+Additionally, it requires a periodic review process to update these standards as noise-reduction technology advances.